11ty/11ty-website/src/docs/dates.md

 * `2016-01-01` or any other valid [YAML date value](https://yaml.org/type/timestamp.html) (leaving off the time assumes midnight in UTC, or `00:00:00Z`)
 * `"2016-01-01"` or any other valid UTC **string** that [Luxon’s `DateTime.fromISO`](https://moment.github.io/luxon/#/parsing?id=iso-8601) can parse (see also the [Luxon API docs](https://moment.github.io/luxon/api-docs/index.html#datetimefromiso)).

-If a `date` key is omitted from the file, we then look for a `YYYY-MM-DD` format anywhere in the file name. ℹ️ [Note that starting in 1.0 for consistency with front matter formats file name date formats are now assumed to be UTC.](https://github.com/11ty/eleventy/pull/1752)
+If a `date` key is omitted from the file, we then look for a `YYYY-MM-DD` format anywhere in the file path (even folders).
+If there are multiple dates found, the first is used. ℹ️ [Note that starting in 1.0 for consistency with front matter formats file name date formats are now assumed to be UTC.](https://github.com/11ty/eleventy/pull/1752)

 As a last resort, the file creation date is used.
 [Careful when relying on file creation dates on a deployment server](#collections-out-of-order-when-you-run-eleventy-on-your-server).